lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > and pi(sigma).
 I think it would be useful to actually write out the
 > relevant definitions.

-Hmm.
-They're in my dissertation, but I specifically left them out here, because I thought they were pretty boring!
-But I'll revisit this.
-[TODO]
+We left them out intentionally because they're pretty straightforward, but we've added them back now.

 > - p.21, l.3.
 Don't overload the word "value" (which already has a
 > precise definition in the grammar) to also mean "a configuration that